-Our medical billing and coding school prepares students for a job in this career field so they can pursue their goals and have a meaningful career.
-While the job is itself hardly new, it plays a vital role in the medical industry.
+Our medical billing and coding school prepares students for a job in this career field so they can pursue their goals and have meaningful careers.
+While the job is hardly new, it plays a vital role in the medical industry.

 What is Code Compliance?

-HIPPA has made several outlines about how certain entities like a healthcare provider or health plan can disclose or use personal health information.
+HIPPA has made several outlines about how certain entities like healthcare providers or health plans can disclose or use personal health information.
 Under these same outlines set forth by HIPAA, patients have to be allowed to have access to their own medical records.
 They cannot be withheld by these entities if patients wish to have access to them.